JojoFR1/Joseta/README.md

 ### Why Java and JDA?

 We had the choices between JavaScript, Python or Java.
-Due to personnal preferences, we chose Java.
+Due to personnal preferences, we chose Java and JDA was a library we already had experience in.

+## Features

+The bot currently has those features available:

+- An **Image based welcome** for new memvers (not configurable)
+- A **Leave Message** for quitting members (not configurable)
+- **Rules** + an **acceptation system** (not configurable)
+- An **Auto Response** for a common question (not configurable)

+## Plans

+Our current plans for the future are the following:

+- Add moderations commands
+  - A `/(un)warn` command to (un)warn a member.
+  - A `/(un)mute` command to (un)mute a member.
+  - A `/kick` command to kick a member.
+  - A `/(un)ban` command to (un)ban a member.
+  - A `/modlog` command to acces a member moderation history.
+  - Support User IDs for `member` argument.
+  - Make the timed warn and ban actually expire

+- Add a `/config` command
+  - Allow to change *some* variable without having to rebuild and restart
+  - Allow to un-hardcode values
+  - Allow to be Runnable outside of our server

 ## How to build

-You will need **JDK 17** or later to be able to build this project.
+You will need at the minimum **JDK 17** or later to be able to build this project.

-At the root of the project, use:
+At the root of the project, use the following command:
 `./gradlew shadowJar`

-Once the build process is finished, the output will be present in `./build/libs/JosetaBot.jar`
+Once the build process is finished, the output will be present in `./build/libs/JosetaBot.jar`.

 ## How to run

+You will first need to follow the instruction in the `secret_template.cfg` file before being able to run the bot.

-Running the bot is easy.
+After this, starting the bot is very easy.
 You just need to execute this command: `java -jar build/libs/JosetaBot.jar`

-You have the following arguments (after the `.jar`) available to use:
+The following arguments (after the `.jar`)  are available to use:

 - Default: run the bot normally.
 (Log level is info level)
 - `--debug`: run the bot in debug mode.
 (Log level is debug level & intended for testing)